4TSHADI/cs261/README.md

 - Then run `./setup.h` command to initialise the virtual environment, install the given requirements (specified in requiresments.txt) and start the flask server.
 - To just run the flask server use the `./run.sh` command.

+- You will need to update the .env file with the Flask app secret key, ask Michael for this.

 # GitHub
 GitHub is a online code repository sharing platform.
 It is very useful for collaborative development.
 I suggest you become very familar with the basics you need, all briefly mentioned here.
 If you need more of a tutorial, https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners.
 <!-- TODO -->